RossielCS/Web-Scraper-in-Ruby/README.md

 - It has an option to do a custom search.
 - Displays the input provided by the user.
 - If the search returns zero results it asks if the user wants to do another search.
-- The user can discard the results.
+- The user can save the results in a text file.

 ## :woman: Author